Dear Tita Pacita: On Gaining Back Trust

 The point is not pushing it if it will only do more damage, especially when she isn’t ready to listen or give you a chance—yet.
 Trust that there will be a time for it, and when it feels right, go give it a try.

 Be perfectly honest and sincere.
 Acknowledge your faults and don’t be defensive.
 Try to make it as clear, concise, and straightforward as possible.
 Stick to the facts and what really happened—no sugar-coating, no exaggerating.

 MAKE AN EFFORT

 Show that you are working hard for it, but don’t be a slave, too.
-Remember that it’s not about dwelling on the past mistake you’ve committed, but you and the other person helping each other move forward.
+Remember that it’s not about dwelling on the past mistake you’ve committed; it's about you and the other person helping each other move forward.
 Past is past and what’s done is done and the only thing you can change now is how you work towards a better self and a better relationship.

-You can begin by asking him what he might need or want from you, or how you may help.
+You can begin by asking her what she might need or want from you, or how you may help.
 Together, you may also talk about new rules or boundaries to be set.
 Try to properly communicate how you both can move forward, together.